ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Emulators/igpSP/src/release/ZeroSlackr/opt/Emulators/igpSP/Misc/Docs/igpSP ReadMe from Keripo.txt

 == Changelog ==
+K7:
+- Added input mapping for the Sansa e200 (port still has video scaling issues)
 K6:
 - Fixed backlight setting (now setting instead of toggle)
 - Moved hardware settings into new submenu